 End Points: Peters Point Park (Fernandina Beach) to Amelia Island State Park

 Nearby points of interest: Fernandina Beach Historic District, Fort Clinch

 Friends of Amelia Island Trail

+Amelia Island State Park offers parking, restrooms, picnicking, beach, showers, fishing, birding and paddling.
 At the south end the trail connects to the Timucuan Trail across the A1A bridge over Nassau Sound to Big Talbot Island.
-Note: Across A1A from Amelia Island State Park, bicycling is allowed at George Crady Bridge Fishing Pier State Park (the old bridge) but crossing the Sound from here is not allowed - use the A1A bridge.
+To the west is the old bridge, now the George Crady Bridge Fishing Pier State Park (more below).

-Fort Clinch, now a Florida State Park, is one of the best preserved 19th century forts.
+Fort Clinch State Park offers parking, restrooms, a Visitor Center and Museum, picnicking, playground, beach, hiking, fishing.
+Biking is allowed on the park road (3 miles, early or late for less traffic), on an unpaved shared-use trail (5.4 miles), and on the beach (at low tide).
+Fort Clinch is one of the best-preserved 19th century forts.
 It lies along the St. Mary's River between Florida and Georgia, built to protect the entrance to the River and Cumberland Sound.
 First fortified by the Spanish in 1736, the U.S. built the fort after the Second Seminole War in 1847, then it was briefly seized by the Confederacy in 1861-62 before returning to Union control where it was a base of operations throughout the Civil War.
 Now on the National Register of Historic Places, reenactments of life at the fort are staged by park volunteers.
-Biking is allowed on the park road (3 miles), on an off-road multi-use trail (6 miles), and on the beach (at low tide).
-The Park also offers parking, restrooms, a Visitor Center and Museum, picnicking, playground, beach, hiking, fishing.

 Copyright © 100FloridaTrails.com.
 All Rights Reserved.